Skip to main content

 • TCB_SECRET_KEY: Your Tencent Cloud SecretKey

-Create a .gitee/workflows/deploy.yml file in your project root directory with the following content:
+Create .gitee/workflows/deploy.yml in the project root directory:

 name: Deploy to CloudBase Static Hosting